 Will I be responsible for future vaccinations and health concerns?

 All working whisker cats will be administered their initial vaccinations at the OHS, but boosters will be required.
 Following the adoption you will be responsible for regular veterinary care, keeping your cats’ vaccinations up to date, and for monitoring and providing veterinary care for any health concerns that may arise.

 What does a working whiskers cat require?

 A working whiskers cat requires shelter in a permanent heated building or structure like a barn, warehouse, stable or garage where they will be safe.
 If on a farm, the property should be ½ a mile or ¾ a kilometer away from busy roads.
 Daily food and water must be provided, as well as any future medical care needed.
-Please click here for a document that provides more detailed information.
+Learn more about a working whiskers cat’s needs.

 What do I need to provide my working whiskers cat?

 Provide regular care and cat maintenance, including veterinary costs, food, water and a heated outdoor shelter.
-Please click here for a document that provides more detailed information.
+Learn more about your responsibilities.